AE Firm Financial Management: Critical Now and Always

 - Concentrate on generating cash.
 Assess projects to determine which ones can generate the most revenue generation.
 Focus staff on those jobs and be ready to bill them; your invoices are as important as any other deliverable you send to clients!

 - Offer discounts for fast payment.
-Payment discounts can be painful, but they can help get cash promptly.
+Payment discounts can be painful, but they can help you get cash promptly.
 Talk with your clients about what you’re considering and explain that their prompt payment will help you help them.

 - Talk with your subconsultants and the firms you are teaming with about their next round of invoices and your firm’s cash flow projections.
 Working more effectively with them can ensure that everyone gets paid on time.